Joan de Geneville, 2nd Baroness Geneville: Family and inheritance

 Joan was born on 2 February 1286 at Ludlow Castle in Shropshire.
-She was the eldest child of Sir Piers de Geneville, of Trim Castle and Ludlow, whose father Sir Geoffrey de Geneville, 1st Baron Geneville, was Justiciar of Ireland.
-Her mother Jeanne of Lusignan was part of one of the most illustrious French families, daughter of Hugh XII of Lusignan, Count of La Marche and of Angoulême, and sister of Yolanda of Lusignan, the suo jure Countess of La Marche.
-Joan had two younger sisters, Matilda and Beatrice who both became nuns at Aconbury Priory.
-She also had two half-sisters from her mother's first marriage to Bernard Ezi III, Lord of Albret: Mathe, Dame d'Albret (died 1283), and Isabelle, Dame d'Albret (died 1 December 1294), wife of Bernard VI, Count of Armagnac.
+She was the eldest child of Sir Piers de Geneville, of Trim Castle and Ludlow, whose father Sir Geoffrey de Geneville, 1st Baron Geneville, was Justiciar of Ireland and whose mother was the heiress Maud de Lacy, Baroness Geneville.

+Her mother Jeanne of Lusignan was part of one of the most illustrious French families, daughter of Hugh XII of Lusignan, Count of La Marche and of Angoulême and his wife and Jeanne de Fougères, and sister of Yolanda of Lusignan, the suo jure Countess of La Marche.
+Her great-grandfather, Hugh XI of Lusignan, was the half-brother of King Henry III of England.

+Joan had two younger sisters, Matilda and Beatrice, who both became nuns at Aconbury Priory in Herefordshire, so that the inheritance from their grandfather Geoffrey de Geneville was not split up.
+Joan also had two half-sisters from her mother's first marriage to Bernard Ezi III, Lord of Albret: Mathe, Dame d'Albret (died 1283), and Isabelle, Dame d'Albret (died 1 December 1294), wife of Bernard VI, Count of Armagnac.

 When her father died in Ireland shortly before June 1292, Joan became one of the wealthiest and most eligible heiresses in the Welsh Marches, with estates that included the town and castle of Ludlow, the lordship of Ewyas Lacy, the manors of Wolferlow, Stanton Lacy, and Mansell Lacy in Shropshire and Herefordshire as well as a sizeable portion of County Meath in Ireland.
 She was due to inherit these upon the death of her grandfather, but in 1308, Baron Geneville conveyed most of the Irish estates which had belonged to his late wife Maud de Lacy to Joan and her husband Roger Mortimer.
 They both went to Ireland where they took seisin of Meath on 28 October of that same year.
 The baron died on 21 October 1314 at the House of the Friars Preachers at Trim, and Joan subsequently succeeded him, becoming the suo jure 2nd Baroness Geneville.